 The assets and liabilities of the Company's foreign subsidiaries are translated from their respective functional currencies into U.S. dollars at the exchange rates in effect at the balance sheet date.
 Revenue and expense amounts are translated at the average exchange rate for the period.
-Foreign currency translation gains and losses are recorded in other comprehensive income.
+Foreign currency translation gains and losses are recorded in other comprehensive loss, net of tax.